Nervy Barca cling on to beat Celta and top La Liga

 Marcos Alonso made a fine block to deny Oscar Rodriguez from close range as the visitors pushed for the equaliser.

-Xavi responded with a triple change, hooking wingers Torres and Raphinha, as well as resting Pedri for the crucial visit of Inter Milan on Wednesday in the Champions League.
+Xavi responded with a triple change, hooking wingers Torres and Raphinha, as well as resting Pedri for the Inter game.

 On came Ousmane Dembele, Ansu Fati and Frenkie de Jong, the latter back after injury, but it was still Celta who forged the better openings.